-8.2.4 INDUSTRIAL a) Scope
+8.2.4 Industrial

-The industrial collections comprise information and archive in all formats documenting Scotland's industrial buildings, processes and recording change through time.
+The industrial collections comprise information and archive in all formats documenting Scotland's industrial buildings and processes and recording change through time.
 These include internally generated collections created in the course of RCAHMS survey work between 1908 and 2015, and HES from 2015 onwards.